HasanNahiyanNobel/Playground-Love-JS/README.md

 * `let billion = 1_000_000_000`: A sweet way to write large numbers.
 JS just ignores the underscores inside a number.
 * And of course, the sweeter way `let billion = 1e9` exists too!
-* Knew, but still, `trunc` and `floor` is not the same—to be exact—in case of negative numbers.
+* Knew, but still, `trunc` and `floor` is not the same—to be exact—in the case of negative numbers.

 ### How Detect Whether the Input Is a Number?